Home

 Program image

 It's a clash of Epic Proportions as Fraction Hero takes on the dreaded, evil Pizza Pirate in a no-holds-barred Pizza Eating Contest!
 The winner may shock you.
-It's up to the students to use fraction models, tiles, number lines, and equivalence to prove the winner of the contest.
-It's the climactic conclusion to the 3 part program, and we leave no stone unturned!
+It's up to the students to prove the winner of the contest using fraction models, number lines, and equivalence.
+It's the climactic conclusion to the 3-part program, and we leave no stone unturned!
 Get in on the Fraction Action!

 Program Rating